 The Practicing Ophthalmologists Curriculum comprises 10 practice emphasis areas (PEA), plus Core Ophthalmic Knowledge.

-The ABO has designated the following as practice emphasis areas:
+- Core Ophthalmic Knowledge (a required segment for the ABO's MOC examinations.)

 - Comprehensive Ophthalmology

 - Cataract/Anterior Segment

 - Cornea/External Disease

 - Glaucoma

 - Neuro-Ophthalmology and Orbit

 - Oculoplastics and Orbit

 - Pediatric Ophthalmology/Strabismus

 - Refractive Management/Intervention

 - Retina/Vitreous

 - Uveitis

 In addition to two practice emphasis areas of choice, every diplomate sitting for the DOCK examination will be tested on Core Ophthalmic Knowledge.
-Core Ophthalmic Knowledge is defined as the fundamental knowledge every practicing ophthalmologist must have whatever their area of practice.
+The ABO defines Core Ophthalmic Knowledge as fundamental knowledge every practicing ophthalmologist should have regardless their practice focus.

-Each PEA is categorized into topics presented in an outline format for easier reading and understanding of the relevant information points by the reader.
+Each PEA is categorized into topics presented in an outline format for easier reading and understanding.
 These outlines are based on a standard clinical diagnosis and treatment approach found in the Academy's Preferred Practice Patterns.

-For each topic, there are Additional Resources that may contain journal citations and reference to textbooks.
-These resources are supplemental to the topic outline, and should not be necessary for MOC exam preparation purposes.
+For each topic, there are Additional Resources that may contain journal citations and reference to textbooks that may be helpful in preparing for MOC examinations.